© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llyn Gafr Standing Stone is a scheduled monument protected by Cadw under reference ME219.
 View the official record →

-Llyn Gafr Standing Stone is a prehistoric monolith located in Meirionnydd, Wales, and designated as a scheduled monument under the reference SAM ME219.
+Llyn Gafr Standing Stone is a prehistoric upright stone monument located in Meirionnydd, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME219.

 Llyn Gafr Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llyn Gafr Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME219.